Omar Jasika: 2014: ATP Tour debut

-2015
+2015: First ITF title

-Jasika commenced 2015 at the Onkaparina Challenger where he drew No.1 seed and world No.80 Blaž Rola.
+Jasika commenced 2015 at the Onkaparina Challenger where he drew No.1 seed and world No. 80 Blaž Rola.
 He lost in three sets.

 Jasika competed in the qualifying for the Australian Open, when he won two rounds, but lost in the final round to Marius Copil.

 In February, he played in the Australia Futures 1 tournament, where he lost in the final to Brydan Klein.
-In March, Jasika headed to China where he made the final round of qualifying in both Guangzhou and Shenzhen Challengers before heading to Guadeloupe where he qualified for and made the quarter-final of the Guadeloupe Challenger.
+In March, Jasika headed to China where he made the final round of qualifying in both Guangzhou and Shenzhen Challengers before heading to Guadeloupe where he qualified for and made the quarterfinal of the Guadeloupe Challenger.

 In May, Jasika won his first ITF title in Changwon.

 In July, Jasika won his second ITF title in Kelowna, dropping just one set along the way.

 2016: Major debut

 Jasika made his Grand Slam debut at the 2016 Australian Open after being awarded a wildcard.
-He won his first round match, beating Illya Marchenko in 4 sets; he subsequently lost to former finalist Jo-Wilfried Tsonga in the following round in straight sets.
-Jasika spent the remainder of the year predominantly on the Futures circuit across North America and Europe, making numerous quarter and semi finals, but no finals.
+He won his first round match, beating Illya Marchenko in four sets; he subsequently lost to former finalist Jo-Wilfried Tsonga in the following round in straight sets.

+Jasika spent the remainder of the year predominantly on the Futures circuit across North America and Europe, making numerous quarter and semifinals, but no finals.

 In December, Jasika won the Australian Open wildcard play-off, earning him direct entry into the 2017 Australian Open.
-Jasika ended the year with a ranking of 367.
+Jesica ended the year with a ranking of No. 367.